-For many people and communities voting can feel like an act that is disjointed from their everyday life.
-For many reasons people have given up on being civically engaged.
-This part of Voter Formation Project's campaign was to address that concern head on, making the voting process and civic engagement personal.
-We worked with everyday people in different communities to talk about what voting meant to them and their families.
-With so much information coming our way it's not hard to feel overwhelmed and disengaged but ultimately voting is something that's very personal and impacts us all.
-Below is just a fraction of the interviews we were able to conduct.
+For many people and communities, voting can feel disconnected from their everyday lives.
+There are various reasons why individuals have disengaged from civic participation.
+This segment of the Voter Formation Project’s campaign aimed to address that head-on by making the voting process and civic engagement feel personal.
+We collaborated with everyday people from different communities to explore what voting meant to them and their families.
+With so much information flooding in, it's easy to feel overwhelmed and disconnected.
+But at its core, voting is a deeply personal act that impacts us all.
+Below is just a glimpse of the interviews we conducted.

 María, Farmer and Voting Advocate